 Dustin leverages over ten years of multimedia development experience to help develop LCW’s multimedia learning tools.

 Originally from rural Michigan, Dustin received his BA in Film/Video Production from Columbia College in Chicago, where he now resides.
 Before joining the LCW team, he provided Fortune 500 clients and small businesses with videography, graphic design, branding, marketing, and video production services.

-Director of Client Relations
+Director of Instructional Design

 Randall brings many years of personal and professional cross-cultural experience to LCW’s leadership, and more importantly, to LCW’s intercultural training and consulting services.
 He has designed, developed, and delivered training programs focused on LCW’s core areas (cultural competence, inclusion, and unconscious bias) for groups all over the world, spanning the corporate, non-profit, and educational environments.

 Born in the US, Randall began his cross-cultural journey as an AFS exchange student in Santo Domingo, Dominican Republic.
 A decade later, as a Peace Corps Volunteer, he was a teacher and trainer in Latvia.
 Since then, he has had the opportunity to live, work, and study for extended periods in both Argentina and Brazil.